-We are a party to a scientific research agreement with the Regents of the University of Minnesota, effective June 16, 2021.
-This scientific research agreement aims to work with the Company with three major goals in mind: (1) support the Company's $\text{TriKE}^{\mathbb{R}}$ product development and GMP manufacturing efforts; (2) $\text{TriKE}^{\mathbb{R}}$ pharmacokinetics optimization in humans; and, (3) investigation of the patient's native NK cell population based on insights obtained from the analysis of the human data generated during our GTB-3550 clinical trial.
-The major deliverables proposed here are: (1) creation of IND enabling data for $\text{TriKE}^{\mathbb{R}}$ constructs in support of our product development and GMP manufacturing efforts; (2) $\text{TriKE}^{\mathbb{R}}$ platform drug delivery changes to allow transition to alternative drug delivery means and extended PK in humans; and, (3) gain an increased understanding of changes in the patient's native NK cell population as a result of $\text{TriKE}^{\mathbb{R}}$ therapy.
-Most studies will use $\text{TriKE}^{\mathbb{R}}$ DNA/amino acid sequences created by us under current UMN/GTB licensing terms.
-The term of this agreement shall expire on June 30, 2023.
-The University of Minnesota shall use reasonable efforts to complete the project for a fixed sum of \$2.1 million, of which \$1.7 million has been incurred and recorded as of December 31, 2022.
+We are a party to a scientific research agreement with the Regents of the University of Minnesota ("UofMN"), effective June 16, 2021.
+This scientific research agreement aims to work with the Company with three major goals in mind: (1) support the Company's TriKE® product development and GMP manufacturing efforts; (2) TriKE® pharmacokinetics optimization in humans; and (3) investigation of the patient's native NK cell population based on insights obtained from the analysis of the human data generated during our GTB-3550 clinical trial.
+The major deliverables proposed here are: (1) creation of IND enabling data for TriKE® constructs in support of our product development and GMP manufacturing efforts; (2) TriKE® platform drug delivery changes to allow transition to alternative drug delivery means and extended PK in humans; and (3) gain an increased understanding of changes in the patient's native NK cell population as a result of TriKE® therapy.
+Most studies will use TriKE® DNA/amino acid sequences created by us under current UMN/GTB licensing terms.
+This agreement expired on June 30, 2023.
+The Company and UofMN are negotiating the terms of a new scientific research agreement and expect to finalize it in the first half of 2024.